 2.6 Using a historical fixed benchmark is highly recommended when communicating long-term climate change, so that the magnitude of ongoing changes does not appear to “reset” every 10 years.
 Concerns have been raised that using the most recent baseline could cause difficulties in communicating the status of change in particular for temperature, each time the baseline is updated.

 2.7 In this regards the use of 1961–1990 as a baseline for evaluating long-term temperature change, in addition to the changes estimated using 1981–2010 period, has been tested successfully in the most recent Regional State of the Climate reports (in these reports the most recent climatological normal is 1981–2010 while waiting the update to 1991–2020).
 For example, WMO State of the Climate in Africa 2021 says that “For Africa, the near-surface air temperature in 2021 was between 0.55 °C and 1.04 °C (a mean anomaly of 0.71 °C) above the 1981–2010 average.
 In addition, the near-surface temperature was between 1.03 °C and 1.23 °C (a mean anomaly of 1.12 °C) above the 1961–1990 average”.
 By comparing the anomalies against two baselines, it becomes clear that the mean state of climate has been warming.
 At the same time, this also shows importance of keeping a fixed baseline for evaluating long-term temperature change in the changing climate.

+2.8 Percentile-base indices (e.g., Warm days, Cold nights, Warm/Cold Spell Duration Index) have been widely used in scientific publications including those of the IPCC.
+When applying percentile-based temperature indices the selected baseline can be crucial.
+Here, unlike with fixed threshold indices, when selecting 1961–1990 or 1981–2010 (and even more prominently in 1991–2020) as a base-period, the calculated linear trends will be dramatically different (for both long and short-term), especially in a continuously changing climate that is expected to get much warmer in coming years according to global and regional climate models,.

 3. Recommendations

 3.1 The recommendations (1) to (7) below address the various usage of existing reference periods as baselines.
 Temperature is the most prominent indicator for tracking climate change and related extremes.
 It is therefore the parameter that can benefit the most from this guidance to improve climate monitoring and climate change information, and its communication.
 The guidance can also apply to other parameters, once sufficient data are available.